808raf/twitch-icon-scraper/README.md

     "twitchUsername": "Username 3",
     "imageSrc70x70": "https://example.com/username3_70x70.png",
     "imageSrc300x300": "https://example.com/username3_300x300.png"
+    "followers": "100k followers"
   }
 ]
 ```

 Each object in the JSON array represents the scraped data for a Twitch username.
-If scraping was successful, it includes the `twitchUsername`, `imageSrc70x70`, and `imageSrc300x300` fields.
+If scraping was successful, it includes the `twitchUsername`, `imageSrc70x70`, `imageSrc300x300` and `followers` fields.
 If an error occurred during scraping, it includes an `error` field with the error message.

 ## Contributing